Y-o-p/ArchaicGE/README.md

 ## Getting Started
 In the repository there are examples. ```Program3D.cs``` is the default example.
 There is also a 2D example if you uncomment ```Program2D.cs``` and comment out the other example.

-I hope to put up a wiki soon.

 ## Features
 * 3D rendering
 * 2D rendering